devgoeth/simple-uniswap-bsc-sdk/README.md

 import {
   SushiswapRouterContractFactoryPublic,
   ChainId,
-} from 'simple-uniswap-sdk';
+} from 'simple-sushiswap-sdk';

-const uniswapRouterContractFactoryPublic = new SushiswapRouterContractFactoryPublic( ChainId.MAINNET
+const sushiswapRouterContractFactoryPublic = new SushiswapRouterContractFactoryPublic( ChainId.MAINNET
   // you can pass in the provider url as well if you want
   // providerUrl: YOUR_PROVIDER_URL,
 );

 // contract calls our here https://etherscan.io/address/0xd9e1cE17f2641f24aE83637ab66a2cca9C378B9F#code
-uniswapRouterContractFactoryPublic;
+sushiswapRouterContractFactoryPublic;
 ```

 ## Tests